 In February and March 2012, we conducted a private placement (the "2012 Private Placement") of units at a purchase price of \$0.55 per unit.
 Each unit consisted of one share of common stock and one warrant to purchase one share of common stock at an exercise price of \$0.69 per share.
-Each warrant is immediately exercisable and exercisable for a period of five years.
+Each warrant is exercisable beginning on the six month anniversary of date of issuance and exercisable for a period of five years.
 Craig-Hallum Capital Group LC acted as our lead placement agent and Emergent Financial Group, Inc. and Maxim Group LLC served as co-placement agents for the 2012 Private Placement.
 In connection with the 2012 Private Placement we issued an aggregate of 9,477,554 shares of common stock and warrants to purchase an aggregate of 10,005,929 (inclusive of the warrants issued to our placement agents as compensation and warrants issued to certain holders of outstanding convertible debentures in consideration for the waiver of certain potential defaults).
 All units were purchased by accredited or institutional investors.
 No investor in the 2012 Private Placement received additional warrants by virtue of the fact that they had invested in the Public Offering or otherwise.